Key Takeaway

 All GLP-1 injectable medications share the same fundamental process.
 Wash your hands with soap and water.
 Prepare your delivery device according to its specific instructions.
 Choose an injection site with adequate subcutaneous fat: the lower abdomen (at least two inches from the navel), the front of the thigh midway between the knee and hip, or the back of the upper arm.
 Clean the site with an alcohol swab and let it dry completely.

 For pen injections, place the pen base against your skin and press the injection button.
 For syringe injections, pinch a fold of skin, insert the needle at a 90-degree angle, and push the plunger slowly.
 In both cases, hold the device in place for the recommended time (typically 6 to 10 seconds) before removing.
-Do not rub the injection site afterward.
+Don't rub the injection site afterward.
 Dispose of the pen or syringe in a sharps container.

 Injection Methods by GLP-1 Medication Type